Upgrading or Downgrading MySQL

 To change the MySQL version, edit the file /var/cpanel/cpanel.config and look for this line

 Then save the file.
-To perform the upgrade, you can run either of the following scripts:
+To perform the upgrade, run:

 php: /usr/lib64/libmysqlclient.so.15: version `libmysqlclient_15' not found (required by php)

-Word to the wise (and the lazy system admin that likes to gun through updates), you should ALWAYS dump all your databases prior to upgrading/downgrading between major versions of MySQL.
+Word to the wise (and the lazy system admin that likes to gun through updates), you should consider backing up your databases prior to upgrading/downgrading between major versions of MySQL.
 Here’s a command I use to dump all the databases on the server into a backup folder:

 mkdir /root/dbbackups ; touch /root/dbbackups/list